GSA/CFO.gov/_cards/2021-11-26-0510-Primary-Financial-Reporting-Entry.md

 behavior_illustrations: "Obtains data from financial management systems to acquire a basic knowledge of the financial statements and/or reports, while improving operations by increasing productivity such as by advancing the skill sets and knowledge of finance personnel ?
 Prepares and/or queries financial statements and/or reports to meet the requirements as specified in the Treasury Financial Manual along with other Departmental Agency Regulations ?
 Reviews and reconciles the financial statements and/or reports to ensure accuracy and completeness"
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in somewhat difficult situations ?
 Requires frequent guidance ?
 Demonstrates familiarity with concepts and processes  ?
 Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses:
- - Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8004">https://www.LearnAtGSUSA.com/AUDT8004</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8004">Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU</a>
- - Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8008">https://www.LearnAtGSUSA.com/AUDT8008</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8008">Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU</a>
- - Federal Activity Costing, Analysis and Reporting (BUDG8010), GSU, <a href="https://www.LearnAtGSUSA.com/BUDG8011">https://www.LearnAtGSUSA.com/BUDG8011</a>
+- <a href="https://www.LearnAtGSUSA.com/BUDG8011">Federal Activity Costing, Analysis and Reporting (BUDG8010), GSU</a>
- - Understanding Federal Financial Statements (FINC8103), GSU, <a href="https://www.LearnAtGSUSA.com/FINC8104">https://www.LearnAtGSUSA.com/FINC8104</a>
+- <a href="https://www.LearnAtGSUSA.com/FINC8104">Understanding Federal Financial Statements (FINC8103), GSU</a>
- - Intermediate Federal Accounting (ACCT8003), GSU, <a href="https://www.LearnAtGSUSA.com/ACCT8004">https://www.LearnAtGSUSA.com/ACCT8004</a>
+- <a href="https://www.LearnAtGSUSA.com/ACCT8004">Intermediate Federal Accounting (ACCT8003), GSU</a>
- - Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8012">https://www.LearnAtGSUSA.com/AUDT8012</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8012">Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU</a>
- - Federal Activity Costing, Analysis and Reporting (BUDG8010), GSU, <a href="https://www.LearnAtGSUSA.com/BUDG8015">https://www.LearnAtGSUSA.com/BUDG8015</a>
+- <a href="https://www.LearnAtGSUSA.com/BUDG8015">Federal Activity Costing, Analysis and Reporting (BUDG8010), GSU</a>
- - Understanding Federal Financial Statements (FINC8103), GSU, <a href="https://www.LearnAtGSUSA.com/FINC8108">https://www.LearnAtGSUSA.com/FINC8108</a>
+- <a href="https://www.LearnAtGSUSA.com/FINC8108">Understanding Federal Financial Statements (FINC8103), GSU</a>
 filters: Primary-Financial-Reporting GS-7-9 series-0510
 ---